-In July 2003, Liggett granted an unaffiliated third party an option to purchase Liggett's former manufacturing facility and other excess real estate in Durham, North Carolina with a net book value at June 30, 2004 of approximately \$2,313.
-The option agreement permits the purchaser to acquire the property during a period of up to two years, at a purchase price of \$14,000 if the closing occurs by August 23, 2004 and \$15,000 if the closing occurs thereafter during the term of the option.
-Liggett has received option fees of \$1,000, of which \$250 is refundable if the purchaser terminates the agreement prior to August 23, 2004.
-Liggett will be entitled to receive additional option fees of up to \$500 during the remaining option period.
+In July 2003, Liggett granted an unaffiliated third party an option to purchase Liggett's former manufacturing facility and other excess real estate in Durham, North Carolina with a net book value at September 30, 2004 of approximately \$2,285.
+The option agreement permits the purchaser to acquire the property during a period of up to two years, at a purchase price of \$15,000.
+Liggett has received option fees of \$1,250, of which \$250 is refundable if the purchaser terminates the agreement prior to February 14, 2005.
+Liggett will be entitled to receive additional option fees of up to \$250 during the remaining option period.
 The option fees will generally be creditable against the purchase price.
 The purchaser is currently seeking financing for the transaction, and there can be no assurance the sale of the property will occur.